Childhood brain tumours - Standard format (pdf)

 When your doctor refers your child to a specialist, they will ask questions about your child's health, carry out a physical examination as well as a number of other tests (such as blood tests).
 Your child will also need an MRI (magnetic resonance imaging) or CT (computerised tomography) scan to confirm whether a brain tumour is present.
 Following a scan, if a brain tumour is found, a biopsy may be taken from your child's tumour.
 Alternatively, if possible surgical removal of the tumour will be undertaken.
 In both of these cases, cells from the tumour will be analysed in a laboratory, so that a detailed diagnosis of the exact tumour type and grade can be given which will determine the best course of treatment for your child.

 Very often, the answer is that we just do not know.
 This can be one of the most difficult things to accept as a parent as it can leave you feeling helpless.
 There is no research that shows that anything you may have done during pregnancy or in your child's early infancy could have caused your child's brain tumour.

-Long-term effects from a childhood brain tumour vary from child to child.
+Long-term effects from a childhood brain tumour vary from child to child and depend on the exact location of the tumour within their brain and the therapy given.
+Your child's consultant will be able to talk you through possible long-term effects they might experience.
 Some children with a brain tumour grow up to have little or no long-term effects while others may experience some of the following: